 - Go for lean meats, such as chicken and turkey.

 - Eat fish, especially salmon.
 You can also have tuna.
 They are tasty and will limit your cravings.

-All these foods will help you to quit smoking but eventually it will be your determination and willpower.
-Desire to quit smoking is not enough to actually stop smoking.
+All these foods will help you to quit smoking but eventually it will be your determination and willpower (read more about the cravings & withdrawal effects).
+The desire to quit smoking is not enough to actually stop smoking.
 Choose to quit smoking cold turkey, endorse these foods and adopt a healthy lifestyle.